 7. Horseshoe Bend National Military Park

 The park is located on Horseshoe Bend Road in Daviston and is open 7 days a week from 8 a.m. to 5 p.m.
-The visitor center that features excellent exhibits and a fascinating film on the battle is also open every day from 9 a.m. to 4:30 p.m.
-Admission is free, but donations are appreciated.
+The visitor center, which features excellent exhibits and a fascinating film on the battle, is normally open every day (besides Thanksgiving, Christmas, and New Year’s Day) from 9 a.m. to 4:30 p.m, but it is currently closed during the COVID-19 pandemic.
+In normal times, admission is free, but donations are appreciated.